 RFF-Berkeley Greenhouse Gas Impact Value Estimator (GIVE) Model

-This integrated assessment model for estimating the Social Cost of Carbon has been developed as part of a multiyear effort by researchers are RFF, UC-Berkeley, and eight other leading institutions.
+This integrated assessment model for estimating the Social Cost of Carbon has been developed as part of a multiyear effort by researchers at RFF, UC-Berkeley, and eight other leading institutions.

 About the Model